Florida Atlantic Owls Logo

 Florida Atlantic Owls Logo 2000

-Eventually, the owl remained both in the logo and in the name of the sports department.
+Eventually, the owl remained in both the logo and the name of the sports department.
 To give the bird an aggressive look, artist Todd Dawes depicted it flying, with claws thrust forward, sharp talons, widely spread wings, and a slightly open beak.
 The fierce predator looks threatening, ready to confront anyone who stands in its way.
 In the foreground is the abbreviation “FAU.”
 The letters have sharp serifs resembling spikes.
 The red inscription with white outlines stands out brightly against the yellow-blue image.

 2005 – 2018